Welcome to Reception

 We welcome children into Reception in September.
 We know that starting school is a big step for both children and parents so we work together to help the children settle in quickly and happily, developing a positive attitude to learning and school.

 We work closely together as part of an Early Years Unit and we follow the Foundation Stage Curriculum.
 Much of what the children do will be based around play.
 To encourage and support this they are given time to choose their own activities with adults interacting and helping to ensure that free play is a positive and focused learning experience.
-There are also planned focused activities to meet specific objectives and extend learning.
+There are also planned focused activities to meet specific objectives and extended learning.
 Activities take place in our three bases: The Forest, The Hive and The Early Years Garden.

 The Hive is the room where the Bumblebees and Ladybirds are based.
 It has a large area for children to select mathematical equipment and games, a construction zone with a wide variety of resources and a role play area based on the current topic.
 This room also contains a creative area, where children can explore and experiment with messy and creative activities and can access playdough, clay, junk modelling and painting.